Scientists: Long-Buried Ice Age Forest Offers Climate Change Clues

 She says students often ask her if she believes in climate change.

 "And I'm like yeah," she says.
-"It's like I'm sitting on a boat 10 miles offshore with five-foot diameter trees stumps underneath me.
+"It's like I'm sitting on a boat 10 miles offshore with 5-foot diameter tree stumps underneath me.
 The only way that happens is climate change."

 "It captivates people"